MSLNZ/msl-loadlib/docs/interprocess_communication.rst

         def __init__(self, host, port, quiet, **kwargs):
             # Load the 'cpp_lib32' shared-library file using ctypes.CDLL.
-            # The optional kwargs are only used by MyServer and are not passed to Server32.
             super(MyServer, self).__init__('cpp_lib32.dll', 'cdll', host, port, quiet)

         def add(self, a, b):